pitt-crc/user-manual/docs/applications/licensed-software/ansys.md

 !!! note

     You can only access the license server directly from a node or portal on the CRC cluster, as described above.
-    If you need to connect directly from your desktop computer,  please submit a [request](https://pittforms.tfaforms.net/f/PittITServiceRequest) and **specify in your ticket that the case be transferred to SSOE IT**.
-You will need to provide the following information in your request:
+    If you need to connect directly from your desktop computer,  please submit a [request](https://services.pitt.edu/TDClient/33/Portal/Requests/TicketRequests/NewForm?ID=237&RequestorType=Service?) and **specify in your ticket that the case be transferred to SSOE IT**.
+You will need to be logged in to your Pitt account and provide the following information in your request:

     - Software Name: